cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 Additionally, there will be filled branches which provide the value of the expected **bin** content for each process, in each channel.
 These will are named as **n\_exp[\_final]\_binxxx\_proc\_yyy_i** (where **\_final** will only be in the name if there are systematics affecting this process) for channel `xxx`, process `yyy` bin number `i`.
 In the case of the post-fit trees (`tree_fit_s/b`), these will be resulting expectations from the _fitted_ models, while for the pre-fit tree, they will be the expectation from the generated model (i.e if running toys with `-t N` and using `--genNuisances`, they will be randomised for each toy).
 These can be useful, for example, for calculating correlations/covariances between different bins, in different channels or processes, within the model from toys.

->**[info]**
+!!! info
->Be aware that for *unbinned* models, a binning scheme is adopted based on the `RooRealVar::getBinning` for the observable defining the shape, if it exists, or combine will adopt some appropriate binning for each observable.
+    Be aware that for *unbinned* models, a binning scheme is adopted based on the `RooRealVar::getBinning` for the observable defining the shape, if it exists, or combine will adopt some appropriate binning for each observable.